lamek/kbe/content/page/ns.md

 url = "/ns/"
 +++

-Namespaces provide for a scope of Kubernetes resource, carving up your cluster in smaller units.
-You can think of it as a workspace you're sharing with other users.
-Many resources such as pods and services are namespaced, while some, for example, nodes are not namespaced (but cluster-wide).
-As a developer you'd usually use an assigned namespace, however admins may wish to manage them, for example to set up access control or resource quotas.
+Namespaces provide a scope for Kubernetes resources.
+They carve your cluster up into smaller units.
+You can think of a namespace as a workspace you’re sharing with other users.
+Many resources such as pods and services exist in a namespace.
+Others, for example nodes, exist cluster-wide.
+As a developer you’d usually use an assigned namespace.
+As an Admin you may wish to manage namespaces, for example to set up access control or resource quotas.

-Let's list all namespaces (note that the output will depend on the environment you're using, I'm using [Minishift](/diy/) here):
+Let’s list all namespaces.
+The output depends on the environment you’re using.
+I’m using [Minishift](/diy/) here:

 ```bash
 $ kubectl get ns